Nikon B500 vs Olympus XZ-1

 It is notable that the B500 offers wifi support, while the XZ-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the B500 and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+Both the B500 and the XZ-1 have been discontinued, but can regularly be found used on ebay.
 The XZ-1 was replaced by the Olympus XZ-2, while the B500 was followed by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the B500 and XZ-1 can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Olympus XZ-1 Manual.

 So what conclusions can be drawn?
 Is the Nikon B500 better than the Olympus XZ-1 or vice versa?
 The listing below highlights the relative strengths of the two models.